When I entered the insurance business over 30 years ago, I decided I was going to specialize in life insurance as my main source of income.

 How to expand the services you offer

 But here's a dilemma.
-Clients aren't easy to come by, so when an opportunity comes up, most insurance agents don't want to pass it up.
+Clients aren't easy to come by, so when an opportunity comes up, most insurance producers don't want to pass it up.

 So what happens when a client or prospect asks about insurance that the agent doesn't specialize in, like long-term care insurance, annuities, or disability income insurance?

-- Does the agent pass it up and tell the client s/he doesn't handle that line and leave it to the client to fend for themselves?
-That doesn't help the client or the agent's bank account.
+- Does the producer pass it up and tell the client s/he doesn't handle that line and leave it to the client to fend for themselves?
+That doesn't help the client or the producer's bank account.

-- Another alternative is for the agent to refer the client to another agent and work out some type of compensation-split agreement.
-That has pros and cons, but some agents might be cautious about doing it.
-They end giving up control of the client relationship and wouldn’t want to jeopardize it with someone else’s involvement.
+- Another alternative is for the producer to refer the client to another producer and work out some type of compensation-split agreement.
+That has pros and cons, but some producers might be cautious about doing it.
+They end up giving away control of the client relationship and wouldn’t want to jeopardize it with someone else’s involvement.

-- Finally, many agents might prefer to work it themselves but would like to have the expertise and support of someone else – just to make sure that they are providing the best advice they can to their client.
+- Finally, many producers might prefer to work it themselves but would like to have the expertise and support of someone else – just to make sure that they're providing the best advice they can to their client.
 If you go this route, you’d need to have an organization that has people who specialize in each insurance discipline.

 Enter the LWT Solution Center.